MD-Junayed000/Bangladesh_Medicine_Scraper/README.md

 ---

 **🎉 The CAPTCHA problem is completely solved!
-Your scraper now works reliably with Chrome session management.**
+Scraper now works reliably with Chrome session management.**